poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 ### Test your installation
 Open V-REP with a double click on the desktop icon.
 Open the prompt of your Python Distribution (called *Anaconda Prompt* for Anaconda) or the *Command Prompt* of Windows, type and press Enter to execute the command below:
-`poppy-services --snap --vrep --no-browser poppy-humanoid` After a few seconds, you will have an error like the picture below in your Command prompt.
+`poppy-services --snap --vrep --no-browser poppy-torso` After a few seconds, you will have an error like the picture below in your Command prompt.
 ![VREP_terminal](../img/vrep/vrep3_1.png)
 If you switch to the V-REP window, a popup appeared to inform you that the simulation use custom parameters.
 This popup block the communication to the Python API of V-REP. **You have to check the check-box "Do not show this message again" and press "Ok".**
 ![VREP_checkbox](../img/vrep/vrep3_2.png)
 Switch the the command prompt window.
-You'll have to type the last command (poppy-services --snap --vrep --no-browser poppy-humanoid) and click to the vrep popup (with the checkbox checked) *three times* to make it works well !
+You'll have to type the last command (poppy-services --snap --vrep --no-browser poppy-torso) and click to the vrep popup (with the checkbox checked) *three times* to make it works well !

 **Note: to avoid retyping the same command again and again, you can simply press the up arrow key to call the last typed line**.

 Now type the last command without the "--no-browser" part.
-`poppy-services --snap --vrep poppy-humanoid`
+`poppy-services --snap --vrep poppy-torso`

 If you see a firewall popup like the picture below, be sure to check the "private network" checkbox.
 ![firewall](../img/vrep/vrep4.png)